The Revolutionary Queer Backstory You Missed In "Little Women"

 Martin and Gregg first worked together in 2018 as director and movement director, respectively, on New York University’s “The Reality Show,” an elaborate, informational variety show.
 A year ago, Gregg brought Martin to Boston to join the cast as a dancer.
 Through a series of coincidences, I end up sitting across from them at Refinery29’s office, eager to hear any new gossip about a film I’d already read literally everything about — and the two deliver.

 “My brain has never worked so hard,” Gregg said of the rewarding process.
-It’s almost enough to make me head to the theater for round four.
+It’s almost enough to make me head to the cinema for round four.

 Refinery29: First of all, what was it like just being on that magical set?